BCC Communication Pathway

 Owns

-Their personal next step on the journey.
+Their personal next step.
 The baton for at least one other person.
-The relationships in their neighborhood, workplace, and family that the church cannot reach without them.
+Relationships in their neighborhood and workplace.

 Key Tasks

 Engage the pathway personally.
-Attend Sunday and small group consistently.
-Pursue a next step.
 Name one person they are walking with.
 Pray for one person outside the faith by name, daily.
+Live Move Right, Look Left: growing in their own walk with Christ while actively reaching toward someone else.

 Baton Pass To

 This is the irreducible baton pass.
 A congregation member personally takes ownership of another person's next step.
-This is how the thematic goal reaches the Quad Cities.
-Everything else in this document exists to make this moment possible.
+Everything else exists to make this moment possible.

 ↕ Vertical: Top Down and Bottom Up